zuchka/railway-docs/src/docs/getting-started.md

 title: Getting Started
 ---

-Railway is a deployment platform where you can provision infrastructure, develop with that infrastructure locally, and then deploy to the cloud.
+Railway is a deployment platfom where you can provision infrastructure, develop with that infrastructure locally, and then deploy to the cloud.

+Here's a sentence that I'm adding with some sily mistakes.
+Thiss should get flagged for errors by Vale when I submit a PR.

 In this guide, we will deploy a simple To-Do App running [NextJS](https://nextjs.org/docs/getting-started) and [Prisma](https://www.prisma.io/docs/) using a template.